hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 Choice of alignment tool is often determined by the type of NGS application being conducted.
 We have previously used STAR for RNA-Seq data because it is fast and optimized for aligning spliced reads.
 For ChIP-Seq we used Bowtie2 to align the reads because it is fast and accurate.
 For variant calling we will use [BWA (Burrows-Wheeler Aligner)](http://bio-bwa.sourceforge.net) for alignment.

 BWA is generally slower than Bowtie2 with similar sensitivity and both tools can perform gapped alignment for the identification of indels and can effectively map paired-end reads.
-However, BWA is a bit more accurate and provides information on which alignments are trustworthy.
+However, *BWA is a bit more accurate and provides information on which alignments are trustworthy*.
 Small numbers of bad alignments can result in many false variant calls, so accuracy is paramount, and is the basis of choosing BWA.

 ### BWA modes